A History of the Azores

 dark, satanic mills?
 I think that politics is farce

-But too, his hard-line stance has given birth
+But too, his hardline stance has given birth

 to new democracy-- we’ll have to wait and see.